seamuswc/BTC_arbitrage_finder/README.md

 `ruby index.rb`

-currently finds largest arbitrage oppurtunity between:
+currently finds largest arbitrage opportunity between:
  `Binance`
  `Huobi`
  `Bitfinex`
  `Digifinex`

- `Digifinex.rb` needs a public apikey to be add to work.
+ `Digifinex.rb` needs a public apikey to be added inorder to work.

  Searches the common `BTC / Crypto` pairings

- To reduce to exchange scope edit the `@exchanges` array in the `main.rb` `initialize` method
+ To reduce the exchange scope edit the `@exchanges` array in the `main.rb` `initialize` method